Highlyflammable-Tech/php-file-host/README.md

 A php file host which can be used with sharex
 Based on https://github.com/Inteliboi/ShareX-Custom-Upload

-Where mine is being hosted:
+Example of where it is being hosted: https://files.highlyflammable.tech/
-https://files.highlyflammable.tech/

 # Setup